QuantGov/documentation/docs/estimator.markdown

 An estimator is the file structure and scripts that retain and manage a classification, regression, or unsupervised learning task.
 The root directory of an estimator should contain the following:

 -   A subdirectory named `data` containing the results from the evaluation and training of the estimator, alongside any intermediate data.
--   A subdirectory named `scripts` containing the scripts needed to evaluate candidate models and train the selected candidate using a trainer corpus and analyze a target corpus using the trained model
+-   A subdirectory named `scripts` containing the scripts needed to evaluate candidate models and train the selected candidate using a trainer corpus and analyze a target corpus using the trained model.
 -   A `snakefile` to manage the workflow of the estimator.
 The snakefile should implement the estimator interface (see below).

 ## The Snakefile Interface